signaldatascience/R-curriculum/src/week2/day5/logistic-election-spam.md

 Things to predict
 -----------------

 * Predict support for George H. W. Bush in the 1992 election.
+(Restrict consideration to people who actually voted!)

 * Predict party support for different years and look at how the coefficients of the predictors change over time.

 * For voters who didn't vote, predict how they *would have* voted.
+If you aggregate these predictions by election year, how do they appear to change over time?

 The CSDMC2010 SPAM Corpus
 =========================